tjiang31/xgboost/README.md

   Makes the algorithm conservative.
 The values can vary depending on the loss function and should be tuned.

   `The larger gamma is, the more conservative the algorithm will be.`

+  range: [0,∞]

+  __max_depth__ [default=6]

+  Maximum depth of a tree.
+Increasing this value will make the model more complex and more likely to overfit.
+0 indicates no limit.
+Note that limit is required when grow_policy is set of depthwise.

+  This is the same as the `size of the tree` parameters *__J__* in GBM (see ESLII, 10.11 Right-Sized Trees for Boosting).

+  range: [0,∞]

+  Although in many applications J = 2 will be insufficient, it is unlikely that J > 10 will be required.

+  Experience so far indicates that `4 < J < 8` works well in the context of boosting, with results being fairly insensitive to particular choices in this range.

+  One can fine-tune the value for J by trying several different values and choosing the one that produces the lowest risk on a validation sample.
+However, this seldom provides significant improvement over using J = 6.

+  textbook suggestion: [4, 8]

+  typical range: [3, 10] as in [here](https://www.analyticsvidhya.com/blog/2016/03/complete-guide-parameter-tuning-xgboost-with-codes-python/)

+  __min_child_weight__ [default=1]